auino/personalwebsite/README.md

 An Heroku deployable personal website made in Django

 Based on the same content structure of [denzildoyle/placeholder-site](https://github.com/denzildoyle/placeholder-site), this software allows you to set up your personal web page.
+Following refinements made use of parts from [amitoj-singh/personal-portfolio](https://github.com/amitoj-singh/personal-portfolio) also.
 The personal web site is easy to update, since it may link to your GitHub fork of the current project to easily deploy updates of the website on services like [Heroku](https://heroku.com).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)